aeonach/TravelJournal/_posts/2024-09-23-Leaving-Galapagos.md

 }
 </style>
 <img src="/img/postbody/thepier.jpg">
 I also must mention our last day where we dined on fresh Galapagos lobster (crayfish really) at The Pier Restaurant & Cevicheria at the northern end of Puerto Baquerizo Moreno.
-We had lunched there a couple of times before and the family who ran it treated us like friends, no, like film stars - I was Tom Cruz for the day!
+We had lunched there a couple of times before and the family who ran it treated us like friends, no, like film stars - I was Tom Cruz for the day (believe that if you like!!).
 It was a great place to enjoy that wonderful last meal, and they are some of the new friends we have met on our journey.